The books of Jim should have been a dire warning... but to whom?

 The default settings on the probe were set to two hours before sending any data, but that seemed like an eternity.
 The alcohol in the hold seemed to taunt me.
 Please let there be something out there, I repeated over and over in my mind.
 My teeth clinched with every second passing.
 Two hours of excruciating waiting only to probably be disappointed and be adrift in space.
 The idea of being stranded out here for a minimum of a few months did not settle well with me.

 The chronometer blinked in steady rhythm.
 “One more minute,” I said.
 The chit-chit-chit of the computer hummed and stopped.
 Too short of a data stream.
 Nothing on that one.
 Dear God let there be something on these last two.
 I wrung my hands awaiting the second probe’s information.
 The computer again hummed, chattered, and beeped.
 That’s better.
 Yes….
 I paged through a couple of screens of data.
 This looks promising.
 A planet.
-I might even have enough fuel to make it.
+I might even have enough juice in those rods to make it.

 I re-routed the flight path to the tiny planet well off my star chart.
 At least the initial scans said it was habitable.
 Here's to hoping.
 I pressed the auto nav button.
 The left thrusters engaged and the ship turned.